All Episodes

 But from that point on, I've been getting shit about the $600 silver.

-But imagine what would $600 silver is going to do to the banks and that world, because you're right there.
+But imagine what $600 silver is going to do to the banks and that world, because you're right there.

 You can see it happening.

-Silver lease rates are up, uh, silver is dried up, it's drying up at a wholesale level.
+It's drying up at a wholesale level.

-I've been talking to uh David Morgan.
+I've been talking to David Morgan.

 I won't say exactly.

-And I don't dispute that, because really it started being controlled at the point of the opium wars uh with um China, between Britain and China, and that was exactly over silver.
+And I don't dispute that, because really it started being controlled at the point of the opium wars with China, between Britain and China.

 We should really call it the silver wars, not opium wars.

-Silver started fleeing China, flooding out of China going to Britain.
+Silver started fleeing China, flooding out of China, going to Britain.

 And then they had a number of wars over it at various different levels.